A Hybrid Retrieval-Generation Neural Conversation Model: Our Approach

 (1) \textbf{Generation Module}: Given the conversation context $u_i $ and the relevant facts $\mathcal{F}_i$, this module is to generate a set of response candidates $\Gcal_i$ using a Seq2Seq model which consists of a conversation context encoder, a facts encoder and a response decoder.

-(2) \textbf{Retrieval Module}: This module adopts a ``context-context match'' approach to retrieve a few response candidates $\Rcal$.
+(2) \textbf{Retrieval Module}: This module adopts a ``context-context match'' approach to retrieving a few response candidates $\Rcal$.
 The ``context-context matching'' approach matches the conversation context $u_i $ with all historical conversation context.
 It then returns the corresponding responses of the top ranked historical conversation context as a set of the retrieved response candidates $\Rcal_i$.

-(3) \textbf{Hybrid Ranking Module}: Given the generated and retrieved response candidates, i.e., $\Ycal_i=\Gcal_i\cup\Rcal_i$, this module is used to re-rank all the response candidates with a hybrid neural ranker trained with labels from distant supervision to find the best response as the final system output.
+(3) \textbf{Hybrid Ranking Module}: Given the generated and retrieved response candidates, i.e., $\Ycal_i=\Gcal_i\cup\Rcal_i$, this module re-ranks all the response candidates with a hybrid neural ranker trained with labels from distant supervision to find the best response as the final system output.

 We will present the details of generating the responses for the $i$-th context $u_i$ by these modules from Section \ref{sec:method_generation_module} to Section \ref{sec:method_hybrid_ranking_module}.
 A summary of key notations in this work is presented in Table \ref{tab:notation}.
 We use a bold letter for a vector or a matrix, and an unbold letter for a word sequence or a set.